retrogradeorbit/bootleg/README.md

 ### hickory

 Hickory is a format used to internally represent document trees in clojure for programmatic processing.
 In type conversion and option flags is is referenced by the keyword `:hickory`.
 It is very verbose and not suitable to write by hand.
 It is supported internally for passing between functions that use it.
-A simple example of some hickory: the html `<p>one</p>` is represented in hickory as `{:type :element :attrs nil :tag :p :content ["one"]}`.
+A simple example of some hickory: the html `<p>one</p>` is represented in hickory as `{:type :element, :attrs nil, :tag :p, :content ["one"]}`.

 Both the hickory and enlive clojure projects use this format internally to represent and manipulate DOM trees.

 Hickory is limited in that it can only represent a single root element and its children.
 This means there are template fragments that *cannot* be represented in hickory.
 For example, the html snippet `<p>one</p><p>two</p>` cannot be represented as hickory.
-It is comprised of two hickory forms. `{:type :element :attrs nil :tag :p :content ["one"]}` and `{:type :element :attrs nil :tag :p :content ["two"]}`
+It is comprised of two hickory forms. `{:type :element, :attrs nil, :tag :p, :content ["one"]}` and `{:type :element, :attrs nil, :tag :p, :content ["two"]}`

 ### hiccup-seq